fbotis/java7/README.md

 java7
 =====

-Playing with java 7 features
+Java 7 new features playground